Startup design needs

 Technical educational illustrations

-I also created marketing and technical report illustrations as needed.
-These illustrations below were for the automated genetic report educational section to assist practitioners and clients in understanding the relevance of their genetic test results.
+I also created marketing and technical illustrations for both the reports and educational materials.
+The illustrations below support the automated genetic report’s educational section, helping practitioners and clients grasp the relevance of their genetic test results and how to interpret key concepts.

 Print advertising

-Below is print ad I designed for a magazine distributed at a medical conference.
-It features the old packaging and the transitional branding.
-GeneSavvy still had thousands of pieces of this original packaging to use-up before they could shift the brand completely, so the brand transition relied mostly on subtle shifts in illustration, color, and font until the packaging could be replaced.
+Below is a print ad I designed for a magazine distributed at a medical conference.
+It features the original packaging alongside transitional brand elements.
+Because GeneSavvy still had thousands of units of legacy packaging to use before fully transitioning, we relied on subtle shifts in illustration, color, and typography to evolve the brand in public‑facing materials while honoring existing inventory.

 Swag deck page examples